Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Precoder Design for IRS/ITS-Aided MIMO Architectures

 Unfortunately, problem (\ref{Eq:RateMax}) is not tractable since set $\mathcal{F}$ is not convex due to the unit-modulus constraint on the elements of phase-shift matrix $\mathbf{D}$.
-A similar challenge exists for conventional hybrid antennas where the elements of the corresponding analog precoder have to be unit-modulus.
-Thereby, it is widely known that the global optimal solution of these non-convex problems cannot be found in a computationally efficient manner which has motivated researchers to develop various suboptimal solutions.
+A similar challenge exists for conventional hybrid precoders where the elements of the corresponding analog precoder have to be unit-modulus.
+Since the global optimal solution of such non-convex problems cannot be found in a computationally efficient manner, suboptimal solutions have been pursued in the literature.
 These solutions can be classified into two categories: \textit{i)} solutions that find a local optimal/stationary point of the original problem \cite{zang2019optimal,gao2016energy,yu2016alternating}, and \textit{ii)} greedy solutions which exploit certain useful properties of the original problem (e.g., the sparsity of the mmWave channel) \cite{el2014spatially,castanheira2017hybrid,ribeiro2018energy}.
 In this section, we propose new precoder designs for IRS/ITS-aided MIMO which in part belong to both aforementioned categories.
 In particular, in each iteration, for a given phase-shift matrix, the digital baseband precoder is found as the global optimum of a corresponding sub-problem; however, for the phase-shift matrix, we only allow transmission in the direction of the AoDs of the channel which is an intuitive but in general heuristic choice.
 We note that IRS-aided antennas have been considered previously in \cite{zhou2018hardware} and a local optimal solution based on approximating the optimal FD precoder, instead of maximizing the MI as in (\ref{Eq:RateMax}), was derived.
 We show in Section~\ref{Sec:Sim} via simulations that the proposed precoders outperform the benchmark scheme from \cite{zhou2018hardware}.